 Gosenjaku Kitchen (五千尺キッチン)

-There is a two-story building close to Kappa Bridge, with a souvenir shop on the first floor and a restaurant on the second floor.
-Gosenjaku Kitchen was the only place in Kamikōchi where we found a vegan light meal option.
-The vegan curry was tasty, but we wish there were more rice to go with the sauce.
+There is a two-story building close to Kappabashi Bridge, with a souvenir shop on the first floor and a restaurant on the second floor.
+Gosenjaku Kitchen was the only place in Kamikochi where we found a vegan light meal option.
+The vegan curry was tasty, but we wished there were more rice to go with the curry.
 Besides the curry, there are several light meal choices, including ramen noodles and a fried chicken set meal.

-Probably because the restaurant is just next to Kappa Bridge, the queue is usually long.
-So, if you don’t want to wait for too long, arrive at least 20 minutes before it opens.
-This way, there is a high chance that you could be seated among the first batch of customers.
+As Gosenjaku Kitchen is just located next to Kappabashi Bridge, the queue is usually long.
+If you don’t want to wait for too long, arrive at least 20 minutes before it opens.
+That way, there is a higher chance that you could be seated among the first batch of customers.

 If you are lucky enough to be allocated a window seat, the stunning scenery of Kamikōchi will be in front of you as you dig into the food!